tendermint/tendermint/test/README.md

 # Tendermint Tests

 The unit tests (ie. the `go test` s) can be run with `make test`.
-The integration tests can be run wtih `make test_integrations`.
+The integration tests can be run with `make test_integrations`.

 Running the integrations test will build a docker container with local version of tendermint and run the following tests in docker containers: